magento/devdocs/src/guides/v2.3/get-started/api-security.md

 Imposing restrictions on the size and number of resources that a user can request through an API can help mitigate denial-of-service (DoS) vulnerabilities.
 By default, the following built-in API rate limiting is available:

--  REST requests containing inputs representing a list of entities.
-When enabled, the default maximum is 20 for synchronous requests and 5000 for asynchronous requests.
+-  REST requests containing inputs that represent a list of entities.
+When enabled, the default maximum is 20 for synchronous requests and 5,000 for asynchronous requests.
 -  REST and GraphQL queries that allow paginated results can be limited to a maximum number of items per page.
 When enabled, the default maximum is 300.
 -  REST queries that allow paginated results can have a default number of items per page imposed.
 When enabled, the default maximum is 20.